Master Excel’s FIND Function In Under 3 Minutes – [2 Clear Examples]

 • INT: Rounds down a number to the nearest integer.

-The VALUE function in Excel helps turn text that looks like numbers into real numbers.
+The FIND function in Excel helps turn text that looks like numbers into real numbers.

 It’s simple to use and very helpful for cleaning and converting data.